 Subscribers will receive an SMS question in the form of an automatic response or scheduled message from your messaging campaign.
 Once they receive the question, they will respond back with their answers via SMS.
 Then you can trigger a message response or a campaign opt-in.
 If the data collection flow is sent as a web link, subscribers will first receive an SMS containing a link to the data collection questions.
 The flow will begin once the link is clicked.

-When subscribers respond to an SMS data collection question, we save their answers as subscriber data under the ‘View Data’ column of the audience list data page.
+When subscribers respond to an SMS data collection question, we save their answers as subscriber data under the ‘View Data’ column of the opt-in list data page and in the Collected Data tab.
 Note that the subscriber data is only available within the campaign that a subscriber has responded to.
 If a subscriber opted into multiple campaigns within the same account, their other campaigns will not receive the collected data.

 You can use the collected data in future messages as dynamic merge tags within the message text to personalize your messages for each of your audience members.
 Also, you can use the collected email addresses to subscribe to an email campaign.
 Moreover, you can export the collected data and use it for your own analysis or segmentation.